 Richard Atkins is a Barrister practising from St Philips’s Chambers and 4 King’s Bench Walk.
 He was appointed Queen’s Counsel in 2011 and specialises in serious criminal cases including fraud and homicide and Regulatory law, particularly Trading Standards and Health and Safety cases.
 He sits as a Recorder of the Crown Court and is a Tutor Judge for the Judicial College.
 He is Chairman of the Bar Council Member Services Board and Chairman of the 2014 Bar Conference Organising Board.
 He is a member of the Bar Council General Management Committee.
 He is also Chairman of the Governors of the Coventry School Foundation which governs King Henry VIII and Bablake Schools in Coventry.

 Tania Brisby worked in financial services in investment banking at Samuel Montagu, NatWest Group and Deutsche Bank and more recently was a non-executive director of the Wesleyan Assurance Society.
 In consultancy services, she was as former director of Cardew Group, a City financial public and investor relations firm and has her own corporate advisory practice specialising in emerging markets.
-In the not for profit sector, she is a non-executive director of Circle Group, one of the UK’s largest housing associations.
+In the not for profit sector, she is a non-executive director and chairs the Treasury Committee of Clarion Housing Group, the UK’s largest housing association.
 In the public sector, she was seconded to manage a European Commission restructuring and privatisation programme in Eastern Europe in the 1990s and advised the NHS on commercial dispute resolution until April 2013 as Chairman of the NHS Midlands and East Competition Panel.

 Mike Brooks spent most of his professional life working in the international oil and gas industry.
 After obtaining his CIMA qualification with British Petroleum, he spent several years working in Saudi Arabia and Australia before returning to the UK to join the consultancy practice of Coopers and Lybrand.
 Joining Shell in 1980, he spent the next twenty years in various senior finance management roles both in the UK and overseas covering financial and management reporting, controllership, treasury, strategic planning and business performance appraisal and, latterly overseeing the financial aspects of a major M & A transaction.
 Subsequently, he was the Financial Director of Trinity Energy Limited, a UK-based independent oil and gas company formed to finance, develop and operate a number of small oil and gas fields in Uzbekistan and Russia.
 Since retiring from full time employment, he has developed a portfolio of consulting and non-executive roles in commercial, public sector and charitable organisations, which included membership of the Medical Research Council and of the Board of Governors of the University of Portsmouth.
 For a number of years he was a member, and latterly, chair of the Institute of Directors’ Board of Examiners.
 He was previously a member of CIMA’s Disciplinary Committee and a lay member of various review bodies convened by the (then) Office for Judicial Complaints.
 He holds an MSc in Accounting and Finance from the LSE and is a fellow of CIMA, of ACCA and of the IoD.